ritvikj7/Kahu/README.md

 # Kahu!
-In hawaing, they don't call a dog a dog, or a pet.
+In hawain, they don't call a dog a dog, or a pet.
 They call it Kahu.
-Kahu has many meaning, some of which are Guardian, Protector, Steward, Beloverd attendant, Basically someone entrusted for the safekeeping of something precious.
+Kahu has many meanings, some of which are Guardian, Protector, Steward, Beloverd attendant, and basically, someone entrusted for the safekeeping of something precious.

-## This is my sweet letter to Spike and what I want as an owner for Spike.
+This is my sweet letter to Spike and what I want as an owner for Spike.
 This is an experimental piece where I want to try exploring App Development, developing using Apple Developer tools, and Learning Go.

-Some capabilites I hope to add:
+Some capabilities I hope to add:
 ### Image Capabilities and Streak System
 - Photo Streak Tracker: Every time you take a photo of Spike, the streak count increases.
 Add fun streak milestones like "10 days in a row!" or "100 photos taken!" with celebratory animations.
 - Image Storage: Store images in a non-SQL database like Firebase or MongoDB for scalability.